thomiz/fsh-no-basis/no-basis/CurrentBuild/StructureDefinition-no-basis-HealthcareService.md

 **Usages:**

-* This Profile is not used by any profiles in this Implementation Guide
+* Examples for this Profile: [HealthcareService/no-basis-HealthcareService-example](HealthcareService-no-basis-HealthcareService-example.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/hl7.fhir.no.basis|current/StructureDefinition/no-basis-HealthcareService)